Ronchi Test Calculator: match, null, tape band and grid tests

 To get the radius of curvature, measure from the mirror's center to the ruled side of the grating.

-I like a grating of about 100 lines per inch [4 lines per millimeter].
+I like a grating of about 100 bars per inch [4 bars per millimeter].
 Smaller slower mirrors can profit from a finer grating and large very fast mirrors from a coarser rating.

 The Ronchi test can also be used far away from the radius of curvature.
 Here, any kinks in the bands will show as ragged bands or interference effects.
 The first example shows rough zones towards the edge; the second example shows smooth bands.